-Regulatory authorities worldwide must address how to effectively trace adverse patient events to the use of a specific biologic drugs or biosimilar products so that when problems arise they can be traced back to the appropriate cause.
+Regulatory authorities worldwide must address how to effectively trace adverse patient events (complications and bad patient outcomes) to the use of a specific biologic drugs or biosimilar products so that when problems arise they can be traced back to the appropriate cause.
 This will be complicated by the fact that different countries will have different biosimilar drug availability and different drug naming policies.

 Many countries are developing policies that will allow a pharmacist to automatically substitute a biosimilar drug in place of the specific medicine prescribed by a physician without requiring the physician's consent.
-Automatic therapeutic substitution not only undermines a physician's ability to choose the best treatment for her patients, but also complicates the pharmacovigilance required to ensure patient safety.
+Automatic therapeutic substitution not only undermines a physician's ability to choose the best treatment for her patients, but also complicates the choice of drugs required to ensure patient safety.